Opa-locka Thematic Resource Area: The Opa-locka Heritage Trail in the Historic Downtown District

 The Opa-locka Heritage Trail is a significant public outdoor installation made up of 15 "stations" that interpret and promote the founding history of the City of Opa-locka.

-Developed as a curated and sequential storyline of the people, places, and themes that made Opa-locka America's uniquely designed Arabian Nights themed community, the Opa-locka Heritage Trail is the first permanent museum-like experience ever placed in the city boundaries in its 97-year history.
+Developed as a curated and sequential storyline of the people, places, and themes that made Opa-locka America's Arabian Nights themed community, the Opa-locka Heritage Trail is the first permanent museum-like experience placed in the city boundaries in its 97-year history.
 Significant to the Trail is the inclusion of Opa-locka's Black history, the beginning of a larger initiative to document, assess, and preserve the Black communities contribution to the founding of the city, as well throughout the decades.

 Of a unique design, the Trail includes designs, icons, and colors resurrected from original architectural drawings, watercolors, and marketing of the Opa-locka Company, Inc. Font selections were inspired by the city’s original source of inspiration, the Arabian Nights Entertainment novels, and sites were purposefully referred to as “chapters” to align with the grander storybook fantasy of the development’s concept.
 Additionally, several images can be seen on each marker, one of which per location has been colorized to help entice younger generations to interpret history.

 As part of a larger program to reinvigorate the historic core of Opa-locka and part of the Thematic Resource Area, the Trail also features native landscaping around each site, with donations being provided from the generosity of Lowe’s Home Improvement in North Miami, Community Greening in Boca Raton, and Fairchild Garden’s Native Plant Network in Coral Gables.

 Historic images, many of which have never been seen in public view, as well as stories long forgotten or newly told, had been sourced from a variety of resources, both at local institutions and archives, as well as platforms such as Newspapers.com.
 Most notably, thanks extends to the following for their support of the project’s curatorial approach: HistoryMiami, Miami-Dade Public Library System, Miami Springs Historical Society, the Curtiss Mansion, the Glenn Hammond Curtiss Museum, Miami-Dade County Historic Preservation Office, and the State of Florida archives.

 The Opa-locka Heritage Trail was conceived and developed by Alex Van Mecl, founder of the Opa-locka Preservation Association, Vice Chair of the City of Opa-locka’s Historic Environmental Preservation Board, and an Opa-locka resident and historic homeowner.
 Funding was provided by Opa-locka non-profit Ten North Group, and fully supported and installed by the City of Opa-locka.

 It was officially unveiled and commemorated on April 13, 2024 by the Opa-locka Mayor and City Commission.